bkosciow/nodemcu_boilerplate/sample/relay.md

 # Relay

 Handler for any relay with any number of channels.
-It requires only GPIO numbers that control it (in for of a table)
+It requires only GPIO numbers that control it (in form of a table) Last parameter is a callback

 ## Set channel state